wallee-payment/android-sdk-demo-app/README.md

 implementation("com.wallee:wallee-payment-sdk:1.1.0")
 ```

-In the current implementation, in the build.gradle.kts:
+In the current implementation, the dependey is add in the build.gradle.kts file:
 ```implementation(libs.wallee.payment.sdk)```

 and the version can be found in libs.versions.toml (configuration file):